 It’s lunchtime!
 And you can’t not include All’Antico Vinaio in your Florence itinerary!

-You’ll know you’ve found All’Antico Vinaio – the most famous and delicious sandwich shop in all of Florence – when you see the huge line of hungry people.
+You’ll know you’ve found All’Antico Vinaio – the most famous sandwich shop in all of Florence – when you see the huge line of hungry people.

 Get in line for your fresh Schiacciata bread sandwich, filled with the most epic of combinations… Like salami, creamy house-made pecorino cheese, cream of artichokes, and spicy eggplants.
 Or beef carpaccio, cream of pistachio, stracciatella cheese, and chopped hazelnuts.
 There are a few vegetarian-friendly options too!